Complaint Handling Procedures

 Toronto, Ontario, M5H 1H1

-You will receive an acknowledgement letter by mail within 5 business days of receiving your complaint and the name of the individual who is conducting the review.
+Your matter will be handled directly by one of our designated Client Care specialists.
+You will receive an acknowledgement letter by mail within five (5) business days of receiving your complaint and we will provide you with the name and contact information of the individual who is conducting the review of your matter.

 Securities related matters

-If the client complaint is deemed to be securities related2, it should be forwarded to:
+If the client complaint alleges misconduct2 relating to the handling of a client’s account(s) or dealings with us, it should be forwarded to:

 Designated Complaints Officer